bennacer860/bennacer860.github.io/source/_posts/2016-01-23-intoduction-to-dynamic-programming.markdown

     recursive fib 30:    12357.8 i/s - 39.62x slower
 ```

 # Conclusion

-Once you see how ti would, it would seem very natural to implement these methods to solve certain class of problems.
-Whenever you see recusion you might have a chance to optimize your code using Dynamic programming.
+Once you see how it works, it would seem very natural to implement these methods to solve a certain class of problems.
+Whenever you see recursion you might have a chance to optimize your code using Dynamic programming.